gecBurton/pydantic-quantlib/README.rst

 This package uses pydantic_ to wrap QuantLib_ to provide a set of Typed class factories.

-The pydantic models are auto-generated from the QuantLib SWIG bindings, code available on request.
+The pydantic models are auto-generated from the QuantLib SWIG bindings.
+The autogen code is available on request.

 In the following example we construct a European Option.